autoblocksai/autoblocks-examples/Python/testing-sdk-with-prompt-sdk/README.md

 > **_NOTE:_** This matches the name in [`./.autoblocks.yml`](./.autoblocks.yml).

-Add parameters and select `gpt-3.5-turbo` as the model and set Max Tokens to at least `1000`.
+Add parameters and select `gpt-3.5-turbo` as the model and set max tokens to at least `1000`.
 Feel free to modify any of the other parameters as well.

 > **_NOTE:_** You can experiment with different models and params.